tuan3572000/execirse-carparkinglot/README.md

 - Postgresql for Command
 - Redis for Query

-All data will be stored in Postgresql, whenever a task to get car parks availability is done, populate data to Redis cache for query
+All data will be stored in Postgresql, whenever a task to get car parks availability is done, populate data to Redis for querying

 * Pros
     - High throughput (query in cache)
-    - Not limited only to DBs which can support geospatial query
+    - Freely to use any databases (Not limited to DBs which can support geospatial query)

 * Cons
     - Resource for Redis server